-With interoperability, one fieldbus device can be replaced by a similar device with added functionality from a different supplier on the same fieldbus network while maintaining specified operations.
-This permits users to "mix and match" field devices and host systems from various suppliers.
-Individual fieldbus devices can also transmit and receive multivariable information, and communicate directly with each other over a common fieldbus, allowing new devices to be added to the fieldbus without disrupting active control.
+With interoperability, a Fieldbus device can be replaced by a similar device with greater functionality from another vendor on the same Fieldbus network, maintaining the original characteristics.
+This allows users to merge field devices and systems from multiple vendors.
+Individual Fieldbus devices can also transmit and receive multivariate information, communicating directly with each other over the Fieldbus bus, allowing new devices to be added to the bus without disrupting control.

-With FOUNDATION fieldbus, multiple variables from each device can be brought into the plant control system for archival, trend analysis, process optimization studies, and report generation.
-This access to accurate, high resolution data enables processes to be fine-tuned for better manufacturing throughput and reduced plant downtime.
-These efficiencies add up to higher plant performance and profitability.
+With Foundation Fieldbus, multiple variables from each device can be brought into the plant's control system for analysis, archiving, trend analysis, process optimization studies and reporting.
+This access to the most accurate, high-resolution data allows for fine-tuning of the process for better operation, reducing plant downtime.
+These characteristics allow for greater plant performance and higher profitability.

-Modern fieldbus devices, with powerful, microprocessor-based communications capabilities, permit process errors to be recognized faster, and with greater certainty.
-As a result, plant operators are notified of abnormal conditions or the need for preventive maintenance, and can make better production decisions.
-Problems that detract from operating efficiency are more quickly corrected, enabling yields to go up while raw material costs and regulatory problems decrease.
+Modern Fieldbus devices with powerful microprocessor communication allow process errors to be recognized more quickly and with greater certainty.
+As a result, plant operators are notified of abnormal conditions or the need for preventive maintenance and can make better production decisions.
+Problems that decrease operational efficiency are corrected more quickly, allowing an increase in throughput while raw material cost and hazardous emissions problems decrease.

-Fieldbus technology will help manufacturing plants keep up with increasingly stringent safety requirements.
-By providing operators with earlier notification and warning of pending and current hazardous conditions, fieldbus allows for corrective action before an unplanned shutdown.
-Enhanced plant diagnostic capabilities also reduce the need for frequent access to hazardous areas, thus minimizing the risks to field personnel.
+Fieldbus technology helps plants maintain increasingly stringent safety requirements.
+Providing operators with early notification and warning of pending and current hazardous circumstances, Fieldbus allows for corrective action before an unplanned stop.
+The plant's expanded diagnostic capabilities also reduce the need for frequent access to hazardous areas, thus minimizing risks for field personnel.

-Enhanced device diagnostics capabilities make it possible to monitor and record such conditions as valve wear and transmitter fouling.
-Plant personnel are able to perform predictive maintenance without waiting for a scheduled shutdown, thus avoiding or reducing downtime.
+The expanded diagnostic capabilities of field devices make it possible to monitor and record conditions such as valve wear and transmitter clogging.
+Plant personnel can perform proactive maintenance without waiting for a shutdown, thus avoiding or reducing plant downtime.

-FOUNDATION Fieldbus' use of existing wiring and multi-drop connections provides significant savings in network installation costs.
-This includes reductions in intrinsic safety barrier termination and cable costs, particularly in areas where wiring is already in place.
-Additional cost savings can be achieved through the decreased time required for construction and start-up, as well as simplified programming of control and logic functions using software control blocks built into fieldbus devices.
-According to current estimates, there are now FOUNDATION fieldbus systems in operation in more than 25 countries around the world.
-It is projected that approximately 80 percent of all new plant control systems that utilize bus technology will be FOUNDATION compliant by the turn of the century.
+Foundation Fieldbus uses existing wiring and multi-drop connections provide significant savings in installation costs.
+This includes reductions in intrinsic safety barrier and cable costs, particularly in areas where wiring is already in place.
+Additional cost savings can be achieved by reducing the time required for construction and start-up, as well as simplifying the programming of control and logic functions using the function blocks built into the devices.
+According to current estimates, Foundation Fieldbus systems are now in operation in over 25 countries.
+It is estimated today that approximately 80 percent of all new installations of plant control systems using fieldbus technology are Foundation Fieldbus compliant.